ysfchn/appinventor-aix-action/README.md

 # App Inventor AIX Build Action

-This action builds AIX extension for MIT App Inventor by compiling your .java source file, with this action you can also specify
+This action builds AIX extension for MIT App Inventor by compiling your .java source file, with this action you can also specify App Inventor repository link.
+Inspired from [pavi2410/AIX-Action](https://github.com/pavi2410/AIX-Action)
 ## Inputs

 ### `source`